josharchibald/General-Assembler/System_Specification.md

 All things mentioned in this specification are case insensitive unless otherwise stated.

-Henceforth, mention of AVR syntax and grammar[^1] will be in reference to this resource
-[AVR® Instruction Set Manual (microchip.com)](https://www.microchip.com).
+Henceforth, mention of AVR ISA will be in reference to this resource [AVR® Instruction Set Manual (microchip.com)](https://www.microchip.com).

 How general is general?
 GenA can assemble code to **any** digital processor.